 This is my map of all the known Camino routes through Spain and France as of February 2020.
-It was a labour of love to create and hope you have fun discovering the routes that you might not have known about.
-There are over 40 routes on the map (43 when I last counted) which start at all different points around Spain and Portugal.
+It was a labor of love to create and hope you have fun discovering the routes that you might not have known about.
+There are over 50 routes on the map which start at all different points around Spain and Portugal.
 The Camino Frances of course starts in St Jean Pied de Port in France.

 The inspiration behind this map is to show pilgrims that there are many other routes other than the popular ones like the French Way.
 Most pilgrims that arrive in Santiago will still have came via the Frances.
 Maybe my map will help raise some awareness for the lesser know routes!